Issued: April 20, 2012

-The U.S. Food and Drug Administration (FDA) wants to tell you about the approvals of INCURIN (estriol) Tablets and PROIN (phenylpropanolamine hydrochloride) Chewable Tablets to control urinary incontinence in dogs.
-FDA also wants to remind you of the benefits of using FDA-approved drugs in your clinic and the legal requirements for compounding animal drugs.
+In 2011, the U.S. Food and Drug Administration (FDA) approved both INCURIN (estriol) Tablets and PROIN (phenylpropanolamine hydrochloride) Chewable Tablets to control urinary incontinence in dogs.
+INCURIN is the first, and so far only, FDA-approved animal drug that contains estriol as the active ingredient.
+PROIN is the first, and so far only, FDA-approved animal drug that contains phenylpropanolamine as the active ingredient.
+FDA wants to remind you of the benefits of using approved drugs in your clinic.

 FDA rigorously evaluates an animal drug before approving it.
 As part of the approval process, the drug company must prove to FDA that: